mrdoob/three.js/utils/exporters/blender/README.md

-# Three.js Blender Import/Export
+# Three.js Blender Export

-Imports and exports Three.js' ASCII JSON format.
+Exports Three.js' ASCII JSON format.

+## IMPORTANT

+The exporter (r69 and earlier) has been completely replaced.
+Please ensure you have removed the io_three_mesh addon from your Blender addons directory before installing the current addon (io_three).

 ## Installation

-Copy the io_mesh_threejs folder to the scripts/addons folder.
+Copy the io_mesh folder to the scripts/addons folder.
 If it doesn't exist, create it.
 The full path is OS-dependent (see below).

 Once that is done, you need to activate the plugin.
 Open Blender preferences, look for Addons, search for `three`, enable the checkbox next to the `Import-Export: three.js format` entry.